 - Internet connection - For best results, you will want to ensure you have an internet connection with an upload/download speed of 3-5 Mbps.
 You can test your internet speed here.
 Minimum recommended speed is 1.5 Mbps, but anything below 3 Mbps may result in loss of quality or buffering.
 Ideally hardwired connection versus wireless for stability - connect your computer directly to your router using an ethernet cable, rather than using your home wi-fi.

-- A quiet space with minimal distractions - Please plan to be fully engaged in the class and clear your work schedule just as you would for the in-class program.
+- A quiet space with minimal distractions - microphone will be engaged for interactive sessions.
+Please plan to be fully engaged in the class and clear your work schedule just as you would for the in-class program.

 - Comfortable chair